sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 OK!
 It looks like we are getting somewhere now.
 The `dist` command has reported that is has created a new tarball and a directory, `Greeting-0.001` for us.
-These files are full blown, functional distributions.
+These files are functional distributions that can actually be installed.
 Take a look inside the `Greetings-0.001` and now you'll see something that looks much closer to what we generated with the `h2xs` command.

-The tarball now sitting in the directory is the compressed version of our `Greetings-0.001` directory saving us the step of having to create it ourselves.
+The tarball now sitting in the directory, `Greeting-0.001.tar.gz`, is the compressed version of our `Greetings-0.001` directory which saves us the step of having to create it ourselves.
 We can immediately install our new module to our local perl library with `cpanm` by running:

 `cpanm Greetings-0.001.tar.gz`